seanmull/vimwiki/index.md

 ## Done

+-   [x] Figure out how to fix telescope.
+-   [x] Print forms for the modem.
+-   [x] Order another modem with TPG.
+Do this at home.
 -   [x] Look into sportage
 -   [x] Call up toyota and hyandai
 -   [x] Look into the numbers for the inheretance